mikenguyen13/data_analysis/_book/22-regression-discontinuity.md

     -   Testing other discontinuities

+    -   Placebo outcomes: we should see any changes in other outcomes that shouldn't have changed.

     -   Inclusion and exclusion of covariates: RDD parameter estimates should not be sensitive to the inclusion or exclusion of other covariates.

 -   This is analogous to [Experimental Design] where we cannot only test whether the observables are similar in both treatment and control groups (if we reject this, then we don't have random assignment), but we cannot test unobservables.